 His immediate successors, Zelman Pasov and Mikhail Shpigelgas, soon followed him to the grave, executed as enemies of the people.
 Their counterparts in the internal security police, the NKVD, Genrikh Yagoda and Nikolai Yezhov, as we shall see, would also be purged and executed during Stalin’s Great Terror.

-General Jan Berzin (photo, right): Latvian Bolshevik and Chekist; creator of Soviet military intelligence (GRU); he served with KGB General Alexander Orlov as Head of Red Army Intelligence in Spain (1936-1937); purged by Stalin and shot in 1938.
+General Jan Berzin (photo, left): Latvian Bolshevik and Chekist; creator of Soviet military intelligence (GRU); he served with KGB General Alexander Orlov as Head of Red Army Intelligence in Spain (1936-1937); purged by Stalin and shot in 1938.

 The Red Army